a2stuff/a2d/res/notes/testplan.md

   * Move the cursor over the text field.
 Verify that the cursor changes to an I-beam.
   * Move the cursor off the text field.
 Verify that the cursor changes to a pointer.

+* Click the Drives button.
+Verify that on-line volumes are listed in alphabetical order.
+* Click the Drives button.
+Manually eject a disk.
+Click the Drives button again.
+Verify that the ejected disk is removed from the list.

 Repeat for each file picker:
-* Configure a system with only one drive.
-Verify that the file picker's Change Drive button is dimmed.
 * While there is no selection in the list box, verify that the Open button is dimmed.
 * Select a folder in the list box.
 Verify that the Open button is not dimmed.
 * Select a non-folder in the list box.
 Verify that the Open button is dimmed.
 * Navigate to the root directory of a disk.
-Verify that the Close button is dimmed.
+Verify that the Close button is not dimmed.
 * Open a folder.
 Verify that the Close button is not dimmed, that there is no selection, and that Open is dimmed.
 Hit Close until at the root.
 Verify that Close is dimmed.
+* Click Drives.
+Verify that the Close button is dimmed.
+* Click Drives.
+Verify that the OK button is dimmed.
+Click a volume name and click Open.
+Verify that the OK button is no longer dimmed.
 * Verify that dimmed buttons don't respond to clicks.
-* Verify that dimmed buttons don't respond to keyboard shortcuts (Tab for Change Drive, Control+O for Open, Control+C for Close).
+* Verify that dimmed buttons don't respond to keyboard shortcuts (Return for OK, Control+O for Open, Control+C for Close).

-For DeskTop's Shortcuts > Add/Edit a Shortcut... file picker:
-* Select a file and click OK.
-Verify that when focus is in the second input, that all of Change Drive, Open and Close are dimmed.
-Click Cancel.
-Verify that the buttons return to their previous state.
-* Select a folder and click OK.
-Verify that when focus is in the second input, that all of Change Drive, Open and Close are dimmed.
-Click Cancel.
-Verify that the buttons return to their previous state.

 For DeskTop's Shortcut > Edit a Shortcut... file picker:
 * Create a shortcut not on the startup volume.
 Edit the shortcut.
 Verify that the file picker shows the shortcut target volume and file selected.